mjrulesamrat/hitchhiker-python/Lesson1/3-Booleans/README.md

 # Lesson 1 / Booleans

-## Taks
+## Tasks
 - Learning how to create varaible in Python

 ## Get Started
-A second data type is called a boolean.
-A boolean is like a light switch.
+The next data type is boolean which is like a light switch.
 It can only have two values.
 Just like a light switch can only be on or off, a boolean can only be `True` or `False`.

 1. Create a file `variables.py` with the following content
 ```py